ericmedvet/slides/2023-gptp-gp-continuous-control-imitation/index.md

 - **simulated** in discrete time, in **2-D**
 - at each $k$, each square may expand ($+1$) or contract ($-1$)
   - this is what the controller decides
-- softness simulated through spring-hamper systems (dynamical system!)
+- softness simulated through spring-damper systems (dynamical system!)
   - actuation as instantaneous rest-length change

 Most of the dynamics is in the mechanical part, rather than in the controller